All posts

 177 fast lock acquisition failures: 0, slow path: 0

-After applying the new command to the configuration, new information appears that was not previously present.
+After applying the command to the configuration, additional information appears in the neighbor output.
 Under each address family, the following statement is shown, confirming what was reported previously: without applied policies, received or sent announcements are effectively "discarded" (this concept will be discussed in more detail shortly).

 1Suppressing inbound/outbound propagation because policies are missing

-For each address family where announcements have been sent or received, a reference to the command is shown.
+For each address family where announcements have been sent and/or received, a reference to the command is shown.

 1 Outbound Inbound